Current Mindfulness Research

 Naturalistic Development of Mindfulness Across Adolescence

 Work in our lab approaches the study of mindfulness from a developmental science perspective.
 We conduct longitudinal studies to understand how mindfulness develops naturally across adolescence, the contextual factors that promote or thwart development, and how such changes can influence positive development.
 In addition to these empirical studies, we are also developing a comprehensive theory of development.
 We seek to provide a formal account of the contextual and psychological processes governing changes in mindfulness.

 Mindfulness Training to Reduce Stress and Boost Motivation in STEM

 Worries about belonging, comparing oneself to others, and doubting one’s abilities are common experiences for many undergraduates in STEM courses.
 Yet these concerns can lead to high levels of stress, and potentially, weaken motivation and engagement.
-Our lab is conducting a series of randomized experiments to test whether training in mindfulness can boost confidence, there reducing stress and improving motivation, engagement, and learning.
+Our lab is conducting a series of randomized experiments to test whether training in mindfulness can boost confidence, thereby reducing stress and improving motivation, engagement, and learning.

 Impact of Mindfulness on Self-Efficacy Beliefs